SPGP: Structure Prototype Guided Graph Pooling

 \subsubsection{Node Selection through Structure Prototype Vectors}

-Given a graph $\mathcal{G}^{(k)}_i$, SPGP learns the node importance by utilizing the structure prototypes $SP_{s,i}$ and the node representation $\widetilde{h}^{(k)}_v$.
-The global structural information contained in the $SP_{s,i}$ is distributed to each node through the learnable \textit{structure prototype vectors} $Z_{\mathcal{S}^s_t}$, which can be expressed as: (For simplicity, we omit the superscript $k$ and the subscript $i$ as below.)
+Given a graph $\mathcal{G}^{(k)}$, SPGP learns the node importance by utilizing the structure prototypes $SP_{s}$ and the node representation $\widetilde{h}^{(k)}_v$, which contains the node contextual information (See Appendix \ref{appendix:context_info}).
+The global structural information contained in the $SP_{s}$ is distributed to each node through the learnable \textit{structure prototype vectors} $Z_{\mathcal{S}^s_t}$, which can be expressed as: (For simplicity, we omit the superscript $k$ as below.)

 where $\mathcal{R}$ is an aggregation function that integrates the representation of nodes belonging to $\mathcal{S}^s_t$ of the structure prototype $SP_s$. $\mathcal{R}$ can be any permutation-invariant methods such as simple average or attention mechanism.
 For computational efficiency, we simply utilize element-wise max operation to obtain the prototype vectors, i.e., $Z_{\mathcal{S}^s_t, j} = max_{v \in \mathcal{S}^s_{t}}\widetilde{h}_{v,j}$.
 In practice, despite the simple aggregator, the information in the global structure is well represented.